 We generally recommend about 4-8 weeks - 6 weeks is a good sweet spot.
 It takes time to come up with ideas and get those ideas onto paper in a compelling form.

 Where can I find some good examples of personal statements?

 Other than Google, I really like the sample admissions essays in Graduate Admissions Essays by Donald Asher.
 If you're a DIY kind of person, Asher's advice for the entire graduate admissions process is very good.

 Note: The above links are Amazon affiliate links and I earn a commission if you purchase things through them.
 However, any commission I earn comes at no additional cost to you, and you pay nothing extra.
-My recommendation is based on deep experience with this book, and I recommend it because it's helpful and useful, not because of the small commission I receive if you choose to buy it.
+My recommendation is based on extensive experience using this book's advice with dozens of people over the years, and I recommend it because it's helpful and useful, not because of the small commission I receive if you choose to buy it.

 How can I make my personal statement stand out?

 MOST personal statements are BORING!
 Not because the person writing them is boring, but perhaps because:

 - Their focus is too broad.
 They try to cover everything they've done, and nothing ends up standing out.